Nairobi, Kenya

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One option for finding a place to live in Nairobi is to search online for rental listings.
 There are many websites that offer listings of apartments, houses, and other types of rental properties in the city.
 Additionally, you can contact local real estate agents who specialize in the Nairobi area to help you find a suitable place to live.
 You can also ask friends and family who live in the city for recommendations.
-Finally, you can look for rental postings in local newspapers and on bulletin boards in the city," remarked one expat who made the move to Nairobi.
+Finally, you can look for rental postings in local newspapers and on bulletin boards in the city," explained one expat living in Nairobi, Kenya.

 What is a typical expat home or apartment like in Nairobi?

 "Expat homes and apartments in Nairobi are typically modern and spacious, with large windows and balconies that offer stunning views of the city.
 Many expat homes and apartments come with amenities such as swimming pools, gyms, and 24-hour security.
 Expats can also find furnished apartments with all the necessary appliances and furniture.
-Most expat homes and apartments are located in the city center, close to shopping malls, restaurants, and other attractions," wrote one member in Nairobi.
+Most expat homes and apartments are located in the city center, close to shopping malls, restaurants, and other attractions," said one expat who made the move to Nairobi.

 What is the average cost of housing in Nairobi?